akashgoyal119/Blockchain_Final_Project/README.md

 b) Application Name
-    - The name of our application is "Magic Contract Maker"
+* The name of our application is "Magic Contract Maker"
-    - We fully recognize that this is an absolutely terrible name, but our powerpoint template had the word "Magic" on every slide.
+* We fully recognize that this is an absolutely terrible name, but our powerpoint template had the word "Magic" on every slide.
 Application name will definitely be changed in version 2.0. lol

-b) Docker Images
+c) Docker Images

-    - DNS_SEED and FULL_NODE images are zipped and uploaded to the directory "/stage/MPCS56600/jaeyeun"
+* magic_power:infinity image was zipped and uploaded to the directory "/stage/MPCS56600/jaeyeun"

-    - download and unzip both files.
+* You can both download and unzip the files or just download it from dockerHub.

-c) Source Codes (Python 3.6)
+d) Source Codes (Python 3.6)

     - The python codes are inside the "src" directory.
         1) DNS_SEED.py : DNS_SEED server codes.